This section provides information on ongoing initiatives and other significant issues of ongoing notable interest to

 - North Selby Mine site: This site features in the Minerals and Waste Plan and already has planning permission - see our archives for details.
-Note that the landowner is now pursuing the caravan park application (above) as an alternative for this site.
+Note that the landowner is now pursuing the caravan park application (see here) as an alternative for this site.

 - Plasmor application for extraction of clay west of A19: In 2017 Plasmor submitted a request for an 'Environmental Impact Assessment' for clay mining west of the A19, and a new link road to Stillingfleet Road.
 This is not a planning application itself, but it a step that usually precedes a planning application.
 The Parish Council intends to be ready to respond when a planning application is submitted.

 - Waste sorting centre at former Stillingfleet Mine: A planning application has been submitted to NYCC to convert part of the former Stillingfleet Mine site into a waste sorting centre - the Parish Council has submitted objections to this application, and has been working closely with neighbouring Parish Council and concerned residents to raise the profile of the objections.
 The application was due to be considered by NYCC's planning committee in July 2017, but was deferred at the request of the applicant to April 2018, and since further deferred whilst NYCC consider recent representations.

 York and Selby Local Plans:

 Both City of York Council, and Selby District Council are in the process of finalising new Local Plans.
 A Local Plan is a statement of planning strategy and vision for the area, which amongst other things outlines areas for development of new housing.